microsoft/playwright/docs/src/api/params.md

   * `'domcontentloaded'` - wait for the `DOMContentLoaded` event to be fired.
   * `'networkidle'` - wait until there are no network connections for at least `500` ms.

-## java-wait-for-event-timeout
-* langs: java
-- `timeout` <[float]>

-Maximum time to wait for in milliseconds.
-Defaults to `30000` (30 seconds).
-Pass `0` to disable timeout.
-The default value can be changed by using the [`method: BrowserContext.setDefaultTimeout`].
-Optional.

 ## java-wait-for-event-callback
 * langs: java
 - `callback` <[Runnable]>

-Callback to perform the action that trigger the event.
+Callback that performs the action triggering the event.

 ## python-select-options-element
 * langs: python